kabirshhaikh/Leetcode/README.md

--> Sort integers by the number of 1 bits - leetcode easy problem -> Find smallest common element in all rows - leetcode medium problem -> Check if all ones are atleast k places away - leetcode easy problem
+-> Sort integers by the number of 1 bits - leetcode easy problem -> Find smallest common element in all rows - leetcode medium problem -> Check if all ones are atleast k places away - leetcode easy problem -> Buildings with an ocean view - leetcode medium problem